When Do Property Tax Grievances Have to Be Filed in Nassau and Suffolk?

 Why Nassau and Suffolk Use Different Deadlines

-The difference is not arbitrary.
+The difference is structural, not arbitrary.

-Nassau and Suffolk counties:
+Nassau and Suffolk differ because they:

 - Use different assessment systems